thanhtrant219/WRF-bLES-PyPlume/README.md

 REQUIRED PROGRAM: (Anaconda)

 This python program was created in JupyterLab which included in the Anaconda program package.
-Anaconda can be download and install in the followed link:
+Anaconda can be downloaded and installed from the following link:

 https://www.anaconda.com/products/individual

-After install Anaconda, Open up either JupyterLab or Jupyter Notebook to run the python program.
+After installation of Anaconda, open up either JupyterLab or Jupyter Notebook to run the python program.

 ### TODO's
-- Testing to see if this even works the way I intend it to.
+- Centerline profile plots.
+- Testing for Carbon Dioxde Cases - JS.
+- Rename variables with conistent naming scheme.